microsoft/azurelinux/toolkit/docs/formats/imageconfig.md

 ### RemoveRpmDb

 RemoveRpmDb triggers RPM database removal after the packages have been installed.
-Removing RPM database can put system in an invalid state.
-This is only recommended for images that do not contain package manager, such as some containers.
+Removing the RPM database may break any package managers inside the image.

 ### KernelOptions